 Guidebook to paddling Owasco Inlet through Owasco Flats :

-"Take A Paddle - Finger Lakes New York Quiet Water for Canoes & Kayaks
+"Take A Paddle - Finger Lakes New York Quiet Water for Canoes & Kayaks"

 http://www.footprintpress.com/paddling/TAPfingerlakesPreview.htm